jzaia18/Team-Big-N-of-O/README.md

 sort() takes an int[] input and splits it into two smaller int[] arrays, sorts them recursively, and then returns the merge() of the sorted versions of the two arrays it originally split into.

 MergeSortTester Algo:
+Create randomly populated integer arrays of increasing length and testing them using System.currentTimeMillis() and then comparing their runtimes